-These little appetizers are completely vegan, so easy to make and INCREDIBLY delicious!
-Make these squash rosettes at your next party!
+These little vegan squash rosettes are completely vegan, so easy to make and INCREDIBLY delicious!
+Give your vegan party guests a little love with these precious, colorful appetizers.

 Beautiful Vegan Squash Rosettes